Wormholes with Ends of the World: Wormholes with no kinks

 As the tension is lowered further below $T_{\rm crit}$, we expect the configuration to look like (somewhat schematically)

 which is a wormhole connecting two disks supported by some conical defects (only one shown).
 The blue line represents a conical defect.
 The dashed blue interval is where the conical defect would be if the tension were not as negative as $T_{\rm crit}$.
 The dashed orange line represents where the brane would be if the conical defect were absent.
 The pink line represents where the brane actually is.
 In an attempt to help the reader visualize it better, imagine that the brane folds around the defect, much like fabric draped over a clothesline.
-To see this more clearly, let us look at the evolution of a cross-section in the middle of the wormhole:
+To see this more clearly, let us look at the evolution of the cross-section at the middle of the wormhole as the tension is lowered:

 where the blue dot represents the conical defect in the first two pictures and the would-be conical defect in the third picture, the pink dot represents a kink on the brane, and the dashed circle represents the would-be brane if there were no conical defect.
+The same pictures also represent cross-sections of the wormhole as we approach the middle from an asymptotic boundary.
 Notice that even for a given negative tension below $T_{\rm crit}$, some cross-sections of the brane (those closer to the asymptotic boundaries) are still perfectly circular and smooth.
 In other words, the kinks that appear this way do not connect boundary operators.
 We should not confuse these kinks with the ones appearing in the previous and next sections.

 We leave it as an open question to investigate whether such solutions always have the correct action, i.e., whether the action of such solutions agrees with the action of the corresponding geometries with positive tension analytically continued to below $T_{\rm crit}$.
 Evidence for this was presented in \cite{KW22}, but only for the case of global AdS.